-For some homeowners, there is security in knowing that they hired professionals of their own choosing whom they trust; they also have peace of mind paying for services for which they can see progress towards completion.
-Should they have the misfortune of an unresolvable conflict with a specific trade, they are less likely to suffer hardship and financial loss in the dissolving of that relationship than they would if they had similar conflict with a GC.
+Choosing professionals who you trust can give you security.
+You can also have peace of mind paying for services for which you can see progress towards completion.
+Should you have the misfortune of an unresolvable conflict with a specific trade, you would be less likely to suffer hardship and financial loss in the dissolving of that relationship than you would if you had a similar conflict with a GC.

 - Have you done this kind of project before?
 Can you provide pictures of jobs completed and references from customers of recent jobs?

-- Are you licensed as a contractor in our municipality?
-A GC may be licensed but not for your area.
+- Are you a licensed contractor in our municipality?

 - Do you have liability insurance and Workplace Safety & Insurance Board (WSIB) coverage?

-- Is warranty provided on materials and labor and by whom?
+- Is the warranty provided on materials and labour?
+Who provides that warranty?

 - Will you provide a detailed contract?
 Does that contract include a schedule of materials and outline the payments required?